About the teacher

 MA, BMus(Hons), LRSM

-Born in Carmarthenshire, Wales, Katie Morgan is an international concert flautist, and Trevor James International Flute Artist.
+Born in Carmarthenshire, Wales, Katie Morgan is an international concert flautist, and Trevor James International Flutes Artist.
+Kate is the founder and director of London Flute Tuition.

 When a knee injury ended her dancing career at the age of 14, Kate embarked on what was to be an exciting and successful music career.
 Learning the piano at the age of 14, and flute at the age of 16; Katie achieved grade 8 distinction, within just six-and-a-half months of learning the flute.
 A few months later, she then achieved the Advanced Certificate, followed by the LRSM diploma.
 Kate was subsequently a member of the National Youth Orchestra of Wales.